 The rooms in the building have served many purposes over the years.
-They have existed as classrooms when the school was much smaller, a library until 2010 and increasingly the centre of school administration.
-Instrumental music lessons still occur in the basement.
+They have existed as classrooms when the school was much smaller, a library until 2010 and now the centre of school administration.

 In 2011/12, the building underwent a major refurbishment funded by the South Australian Government.
 As a heritage listed building, changes made to improve the functionality of the space needed to be carefully balanced with preserving and enhancing its historic value.

 The original function of many rooms can still be detected.
 The white tiles of Lady Kidman’s bathroom still dominate the current ICT office and the tessellated tiles, revealed through the refurbishment project, provide further insight into a time past.
 Elsewhere, the commanding fireplaces, ceilings, stained glass, cast iron lace and marble steps remain as lasting monuments to the times of Greenshields and Kidman.

 ‘For there is no school in South Australia like Kapunda High School.
 In every way it is unique.’
 Colin Thiele.